enoklearn/engineering/modules/security.md

 <details open>
    <summary><b>Working with Security Engineers</b></summary><br/>

-   With this topic, you’ll learn about the role of a security engineer and how to work with them on your team effectively.
+   With this topic, you'll learn about the role of a security engineer and how to work with them on your team effectively.

    #### Learning Outcomes
    * Describe the role of a security engineer